sushiS0N/soba/README.md

 2. **FastAPI Server** (`server.py`): Job management and queue processing
 3. **OptiX Engine** (`optix_engine.py`): GPU-accelerated ray tracing

+## Technical Evolution

+SOBA's architecture evolved through three major iterations, each solving specific production bottlenecks:

+### V1: Standalone C++ Engine
+Initial proof-of-concept with direct geometry loading and CPU-based ray tracing.
+Worked well for testing but required manual file conversion and lacked integration with design workflows.

+### V2: Maya-Integrated CUDA
+After refactoring the engine with CUDA I integrated Teo Karra's GPU BVH to make it faster.
+This eliminated the export step but encountered a critical issue: the system was very cumbersome to setup and unstable at times.
+As OptiX can be up to 40% faster than production CUDA code, I tried integrating it but its context was clashing with Maya's own OpenGL, even when loding it into another thread.

+### V3: Server-Based Architecture (Current)
+Separated the ray tracing engine into an independent server process, solving the context conflict while adding several production benefits:
+- **Non-blocking workflow**: Maya remains responsive during analysis
+- **Centralized processing**: Multiple designers can queue jobs without local GPU requirements
+- **Data persistence**: Results stored in database for training ML models and performance benchmarking
+- **Scalability**: Can distribute compute across multiple GPU servers and easily add other analysis algorithms

+### Key Technical Decisions

+**Why OptiX over native CUDA?**
+OptiX provides highly optimized BVH construction and traversal out-of-the-box and directly uses the RT-cores.
+For architectural scenes with millions of triangles, reaching the same performance with highly optimized CUDA code would be extremely challenging.

+**Why OpenUSD?**
+USD is becoming the industry standard for cross-platform geometry exchange (Blender, Omniverse, Houdini, Katana).
+By committing to USD, SOBA can integrate with multiple DCCs without custom exporters for each.
+The learning curve was steep, but the interoperability payoff is significant.

+**Why FastAPI over raw sockets?**
+FastAPI provides job queue management, automatic API documentation, and async request handling with minimal code.
+This lets us focus on the ray tracing engine rather than building HTTP infrastructure.

 ## Requirements

 ### Software